LukeMurphey/splunk-network-tools/src/README.txt

 Getting Support
 ================================================

-Go to the following website if you need support:
+Go to the following website if you need support and start a question:

      https://answers.splunk.com/app/questions/3491.html

 You can access the source-code and get technical details about the app at:

      https://github.com/LukeMurphey/splunk-network-tools

+You can also contact me via one of the following means:

+ 1) Send me an email: Luke@Lukemurphey.net
+ 2) Talk to me on the Slack group splunk-usergroups; make sure to do a shout-out to @lukemurphey so that I see your message